 If so, there are reassuring paths forward you can take as an agency owner to put them at ease.

-Caregiver support should be available both proactively and retroactively, ensuring your staff is feeling valued.
+Caregiver support should be available both proactively and retroactively, ensuring your staff feels valued.
 Here are a few methods you can implement today, no matter your caregiving scenarios.

 1. Ask for Routine Job Feedback